esko-presales/browser-userscripts/README.md

    - **Edge**: [Microsoft Store](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd)

 ### Step 2: Install Scripts
 For each script you want to use, click on the appropriate link below.
-Tampermonkey will automatically detect the script and prompt you to install it.
+Tampermonkey **might** automatically detect the script and prompt you to install it.

 #### Available Scripts: